-- The pellet (final product) price and the AUD/USD exchange rate - Estimation uncertainty associated with forecast operating and capital expenditure for the period to 2036 (Life of Mine).
+- The pellet (final product) price and the AUD/USD exchange rates. - The discount rate - Estimation uncertainty associated with forecast of operating and capital expenditure for the period to 2036 (Life of Mine).

-During the year ended 31 December 2018, the Group prepared a discounted cashflow model (the model) to determine the recoverable amount of the Savage River CGU balance, which requires a number of assumptions as described in Note 28.
+The Group prepared a discounted cashflow model (the model) to determine the recoverable amount of the Savage River CGU balance, which requires a number of assumptions as described in Note 29.

-Accounting for the cost of rehabilitation Refer to Note 21 and 23 (\$60.1 million)
+Accounting for the cost of rehabilitation (Refer to Note 22 and 24)